Our Team

 Since then, Kris has become more invovled in the business and has shifted his focus from his glass business to taking on the role of C.O.O. in 2019.
 He manages multiple areas of the business and is a favourite to many of our four-legged friends.

-Shelley Cherniawsky, DCBC, CPDT-KA
+Shelley Cherniawsky, DCBC, CPDT-KA, FFCP (Trainer)

 Director of Behaviour & Education